In this guide, let's discuss shooting with both eyes open, their pros and cons.

 - Loss of situational awareness

-Both Eyes Open - Most Practical For Combat
+How To Shoot With Both Eyes Open - For Max Situational Awareness

-One of the main valid points are for shooting on the move and for defensive applications where the shooter gets the maximum situational awareness by having two eyes open because the heart rate is rising, adrenaline is pumping and pupils are wide open.
+One of the main advantages for aiming with both eyes open is to maximize situational awareness, especially when heart rate is rising, adrenaline is pumping and pupils are wide open.

 - Maximum situational awareness.
 1 eye looking through the optic and the other assess the environment